 The challenging commodity price environment that we experienced in 2015 has continued in 2016, with the posted price of WTI reaching a 12-year low of \$26.19 per barrel on February 11, 2016.
-Commodity prices improved during the second quarter 2016, but continue to be volatile.
+Commodity prices improved during the third quarter 2016, but continue to be volatile.
 We believe we remain well-positioned in this environment.
 During 2015, we again demonstrated our operational focus on achieving best-in-class execution, low-cost operations and a conservative balance sheet as we continued to reduce drilling days, well costs and operating expenses while maintaining what we believe to be a peer leading leverage ratio.
 We have continued our operational focus in 2016 and have further decreased drilling times, well costs and operating expenses.
 Our leading-edge Midland Basin costs to drill, complete and equip wells are currently below \$6.0 million for a 10,000 foot lateral well and below \$5.0 million for a 7,500 foot lateral well.
-During the second quarter of 2016, we drilled a 10,000 foot lateral well in Andrews county and a 10,500 foot lateral well in Glasscock county in less than nine days each from spud to total depth, or TD, and a 10,800 foot lateral well in Spanish Trail in less than 11 days from spud to TD.
-With recent improvement in oil prices, we are currently operating four horizontal rigs and two completion crews.
+During the third quarter of 2016, we drilled two 5,000 foot lateral wells on our Spanish Trail acreage for less than \$1.5 million each from spud to rig release.
+We also successfully drilled a 13,100 foot lateral well in Midland County which is our longest lateral horizontal well drilled to date.
+With recent improvement in oil prices, we are currently operating five horizontal rigs and two completion crews.
 We will continue monitoring commodity prices and overall market conditions and can adjust our rig cadence up or down in response to changes in commodity prices and overall market conditions.
-We continue to evaluate adding a fifth rig before the end of 2016 if commodity prices strengthen.
+We continue to evaluate adding additional rigs in 2017 if commodity prices strengthen.